PrecoG: an efficient unitary split preconditioner for the transform-domain LMS filter via graph Laplacian regularization: Introduction

 \section{Introduction}

-In 1960, Bernard Widrow and Ted Hoff~\citep{widrow1960adaptive} proposed a class of \textit{least mean squares} (LMS) algorithms to recursively compute the coefficients of an N-tap finite impulse response (FIR) filter that minimizes the output error signal.
+In 1960, Bernard Widrow and Ted Hoff~\cite{widrow1960adaptive} proposed a class of \textit{least mean squares} (LMS) algorithms to recursively compute the coefficients of an N-tap finite impulse response (FIR) filter that minimizes the output error signal.
 This computation is achieved by a stochastic gradient descent approach where the filter coefficients are evaluated as a function of the \textit{current error} at the output.
+The LMS algorithm and its variants were subsequently used in myriads of applications, including echo cancellation~\cite{farhang1997fast, ma2010adaptive}, inverse modeling~\cite{widrow1978adaptive}, system identification, signal filtering~\cite{chen2000ecg, he2004removal} and several others.

 Two of the major issues with this approach are the convergence speed and stability.
 The filter coefficients (or weights) converge in mean while showing small fluctuation in magnitude around the optimal value.
 The convergence speed depends on the condition number of the autocorrelation matrix of the input, where a condition number close to unity connotes a fast and stable convergence.
-Later, adaptive algorithms, such as LSL (least square lattice) and GAL (gradient adaptive lattice)~\citep{paleologu2008gradient, fan1993gal} filters were designed to achieve faster convergence, immunity to poor condition number of input autocorrelation matrix, and better finite precision implementation compared to the LMS filter.
-However, these stochastic gradient filters may sometimes produce significant numerical errors, and the convergence is poor compared to recursive least squares (RLS) filters~\citep{Haykin:1996:AFT:230061}.
+Later, adaptive algorithms, such as LSL (least square lattice) and GAL (gradient adaptive lattice)~\cite{paleologu2008gradient, fan1993gal} filters were designed to achieve faster convergence, immunity to poor condition number of input autocorrelation matrix, and better finite precision implementation compared to the LMS filter.
+However, these stochastic gradient filters may sometimes produce significant numerical errors, and the convergence is poor compared to recursive least squares (RLS) filters~\cite{Haykin:1996:AFT:230061}.
+Due to the fact that the nature of the autocorrelation matrix is data-dependent, improving its condition number by using a transformation is a way to circumvent the convergence issue in the case of real time data.

-In order to obtain well-conditioned autocorrelation matrix of any real world input data, we transform the input \textit{a priori}, which is popularly known as transform-domain LMS (TDLMS).
-The discrete Fourier transform (DFT), discrete cosine transform (DCT)~\citep{zhao2009stability, hosur1997wavelet, costa2001stochastic, kim2000performance}
+In order to obtain well-conditioned autocorrelation matrix of any real world input data, we transform the input \textit{a priori}, which is popularly known as transform-domain LMS (TDLMS) (\textbf{See Appendix for the LMS and TDLMS algorithms}).
+The discrete Fourier transform (DFT), discrete cosine transform (DCT)~\cite{zhao2009stability, hosur1997wavelet, costa2001stochastic, kim2000performance}